-I offer counselling sessions for individuals, couples, families and young adults all from my private practice in Alton, Hampshire.
+I offer counselling sessions for individuals, couples, families and young adults all from my private practice in Overton, Nr Basingstoke, Hampshire.

 You will find more in-depth information on my website, so please take a moment when you have time to have a look.

 Foundation degree in Humanistic Counselling based on Transactional Analysis with Distinction